Tunable axial potentials for atom chip waveguides: Derivation of wire coefficients

-Take the surface of the atom chip to be at $z=0$, with an infinitely long wire parallel to the $y$-axis along the line $x=W$.
-When a current of $I_{R}$ is passed through the wire, the x-component of a magnetic field a distance $H$ above the field point $X$ is given by,
+Take the surface of the atom chip to be at $z=0$, with an infinitely long wire parallel to the $y$ axis along the line $x^*=W$.
+When a current of $I_{R}$ is passed through the wire, the $x$ component of a magnetic field a distance $z=H$ above the atom chip, at field point $X$, is given by,